helminthiases/helminthiases.github.io/exploration/wash.md

 ---

-The graphs herein illustrate the relationships between IHME (Institute for Health Metrics & Evaluation) WASH (water, sanitation, and hygiene) variables estimates and the prevalence of geohelminth disease types.
+The graphs herein illustrate the relationships between IHME (Institute for Health Metrics & Evaluation) WASH (water, sanitation, and hygiene) variables estimates, and the prevalence of geohelminth disease types.

 <br>